SENSAAS/sensaas-flex/README.md

 Here, it indicates that the initial rigid alignment gives a solution with a gfit+hfit score = 0.59 and that the alignment obtained after the flexible optimization has a gfit+hfit score = 1.25 which is a much better fitness score.

-**RMSD calculation** (the two molecules are the same; they possess the same 3D graph but atoms are not arranged in the same order)
+RMSD calculation (the two molecules are the same; they possess the same 3D graph but atoms are not arranged in the same order):

 	python utils/rdkit-CalcLigRMSD.py examples/P04035-7.sdf Source_tran.sdf

 RMSD= 1.04

-**Visualization** You can use any molecular viewer.
-For instance, you can use PyMOL if installed.
+Visualization:

 	pymol P04035-7.sdf Source_tran.sdf